 On the way: Rise early to include a hot air balloon safari (book in advance) over the dunes in the desert before departing or enjoy breakfast at leisure and then depart a little later.
 Your drive today will take about six hours on gravel roads.
-It's a scenic drive from endless dunes to vast open plains and grassy hills before you reach the coast.
-Discover the wonder of the the Gaub and Kuiseb Pass, cross the Tropic of Capricorn and detour to view Moonlandscape and the eon old Welwitschias.
+It's a scenic drive from never-ending dunes to wide open plains and grassy hills before you reach the coast.
+Discover the wonder of the the Gaub and Kuiseb Pass, cross the Tropic of Capricorn and detour to view Moonlandscape and the century old Welwitschias.
 They're really old and really amazing to see.
 They've survived in the desert for ages, which is a pretty impressive feat since the desert is seriously dry and really hot all year round.
 Look out for the Hartmann's mountain zebra, springbok and ostrich along the way.

 Swakopmund Luxury Suites